Pectacius/stopwatch/README.md

   stopwatch_destroy(); // Clean up resources used
 }
 ```
+Note that the function `initialize_mat` creates a NxN matrix and the function `mat_mul` multiplies two matrices `A` `B` that are both NxN matricies into a third matrix `C` that is also NxN.
+Both function's definitions are ommitted for this example.

 Before running the binary, the environment variable `STOPWATCH_EVENTS` must be set.
 In this case it should be set to
 `PAPI_RES_STL,PAPI_L1_TCM`.